mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 Well, in the conceptual world, they are two.
 But in terms of reality, true reality, they are not two, they are one, exactly.

 That is wisdom.
-And then all three: the *essence* and *function* and *essential discipline* (essential principle?), all three work together: that is called *prajna*, wisdom.
+And then all three: the *essence* and *function* and *essential discipline* (essential principle?), all three work together: that is called *prajñā*, wisdom.

 So wisdom is what?
 That is to be resolute, to do something. *Resolute* means, “Yes, I will.”
 Whoever you are, whatever you think, right now: yes, I will.
 That’s all you can do.
 And *then*, you can do.
 You can really *take care of* in the best way, as a buddha.
-That is *prajna*.
+That is *prajñā*.

 #### 17:07